Pmarkoalt/mirum_test/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+### `npm run start-server`

+Runs the json-server server.<br>
+Open [http://localhost:3001/bands](http://localhost:3001/bands) to view the collection being server.

+No other collections were made for this app so that is the only viable route with the exception of routes point it IDs e.g. [http://localhost:3001/bands/1](http://localhost:3001/bands/1).<br>
+The collection will also update if you alter the db.json file in the root directory.

 ### `npm test`